McCullough Range

 The mountains in the McCullough Range lie mostly above the city of Henderson in the U.S. state of Nevada.
 The range has two distinct areas with the northern portion being primarily volcanic in origin, while the southern part of the range is primarily composed of metamorphic rock.

 McCullough Range was named after a pioneer settler.

 Wilderness Areas

 Some of the northern part of the range is designated as the North McCullough Wilderness by the US Department of the Interior's Bureau of Land Management while some of the southern part of the range is similarly designated as the South McCullough Wilderness.
-In addition the North McCullough Wilderness Area is within the newly designated Sloan Canyon National Conservation Area which allows further protection and enhancement.
+In addition the North McCullough Wilderness is within Sloan Canyon National Conservation Area which allows further protection and enhancement.
+The South McCullough Wilderness is part of Avi Kwa Ame National Monument, designated in 2023.

 McCullough Range geography

 The McCullough Range is surrounded by three valleys.
 First, the Las Vegas Valley lies to the north; next, the north region of the Ivanpah Valley, with two major dry lakes borders the west; and to the east lies the endorheic basin of the Eldorado Valley.
 The range specifically borders one mountain range at the south, being connected to the northeast higher elevation foothills of the New York Mountains.
 Just northeast of the intersection of the two ranges, and in the southwest of Eldorado Valley lies the small Highland Range.